wkrea/git-cop/README.md

 ### Pull Requests

-- Avoid reviewing your own pull request before rebasing onto `master`.
-Have another pair of eyes review your code first.
 - Keep pull requests short and easy to review:
   - Provide a high level overview that answers *why* the pull request is necessary.
-  - Provide a link to the story/task that prompted the pull request.
+  - Provide a link to the issue/task that prompted the pull request (if any).
   - Provide screenshots/screencasts if possible.
   - Ensure all commits within the pull request are related to the purpose of the pull request.
+  - Avoid working on a large issue without getting feedback first in order to not overwhelm/surprise the maintainers.
+More discussion up front will help ensure your work has a higher chance of acceptance.
 - Review and rebase pull requests quickly:
   - Maintain a consistent but reasonable pace -- Review morning, noon, and night.
   - Avoid letting pull request linger more than a day.
-Otherwise, you risk hampering moral and dimishing the productivity of the team.
+Otherwise, you risk hampering moral and diminishing the productivity of the team.
 - Use emojis to help identify the types of comments added during the review process:
   - Generally, an emoji should prefix all feedback.
 Format: `<emoji> <feedback>`.
   - :tea: - Signifies you are reviewing the pull request.
 This is *non-blocking* and is meant to be